gillesah/Anthophila/readme.md

-# Anthophila, l'application pour les apiculteurs
+# Anthophila, the application for beekeepers

 Anthophila is an application for beekeepers, enabling them not only to manage their apiaries and hives, but also to make data concerning their hives and bees publicly available.